sql-machine-learning/elasticdl/elasticdl/doc/tutorials/elasticdl_local.md

   --output=model_output
 ```

-After summit the job to minikubes, you can run following command to check the status of each pod:
+After summitting the job to minikube, you can run following command to check the status of each pod:

 ```bash
 kubectl get pods
 ```

-You will get messages like this:
+You should see information on each pod like the following:

 ```
 $kubectl get pods